Ihtyaz/-Tasawar-Advanced-Physical-Design-OpenLANE-Sky130-VSD-IAT/README.md

 * Resources

-To develop an ASIC/SoC design, three important resources would be essential -
+To develop an ASIC/SoC design, three important resources would be essential.
 a.
 Access to EDA tools - Tools that would help out with the proceedings of an ASIC/SoC design
 b.
 Process Design Kit (PDK) - A compilation of files provided by a foundry to designers for the pnr cycle.
 Usually contains Design Rule files, spice device models, standard cell libraries, technology libraries and layout data (standard cells GDSII).
 c.
 RTL Design - Digital Design specification in hardware description language that defines a system's digital segments; usually constitutes clocks, sequential and combinational elements.